 Justification Recent decades have seen Northwest Nevada's mule deer herds decline, resulting in fewer tags issued and low-quality hunt experiences.
-Several factors may be contributing, including predation, drought, wildland fire, invasive plant species, and competition from feral horses.
+Several factors may be contributing, including predation, drought, wildland fire, invasive plant species and competition from feral horses.
 A combination of these factors are likely at play, it is the Department's desire to better understand the situation.
 Project Manager Pat Jackson, Nevada Department of Wildlife Project Type Experimental Management Monitoring Level Rigorous Potentially Affected Species Mule deer, bighorn sheep, pronghorn, coyote, mountain lion Span More Than One Fiscal Year Yes Project Area Units 021, 011, 012, 013, 014, 015, 032, 033, 034 Limiting Factor Statement Predation, drought, fire, degraded habitat, and competition from feral horses may all be limiting factors.
 Response Variable For the first phase of this project, no treatment is expected, therefore no response variable will be collected.
-Project Goals Accurately estimate mountain lion, feral horse, mule deer and/or pronghorn densities in specified areas.
-Increase understanding of how mountain lion, feral horse, mule deer and/or pronghorn densities changes throughout the course of a year.
+Project Goals I UCHSIUCS III SUCCIIICAI AICAS.
 Habitat Conditions Persistent drought combined with fires and human disturbances throughout Nevada have reduced herbaceous cover, fawning or lambing, and browsing habitat.
 These effects may have reduced mule deer and other big game populations below carrying capacity.
 These effects may also be suppressing mule deer or big game populations below carrying capacity (Ballard et al. 2001).

-Comments from FY 2019 Predator Report N/A Methods In a collaboration with outside researchers, trail camera grids will be placed in strategic locations to determine densities of both predators and prey species.
-The locations of these camera grids will be determined by using area biologist and input, existing mule deer GPS data, BLM feral horse estimates, and other forms of institutional knowledge.
-Anticipated Results A better understanding of predator and prey densities across Northwest Nevada.
-Specific management recommendations.
+Comments from FY 2021 Predator Report Project 46 has the potential to greatly increase the understanding of flora and fauna communities in northwest Nevada.
+Methods In a collaboration with outside researchers, trail camera grids will be placed in strategic locations to determine densities of both predators and prey species.
+The locations of these camera grids will be determined by using area biologist and input, existing mule deer GPS data, BLM feral horse estimates, and other forms Anticipated Results 1.
+A better understanding of predator and prey densities across Northwest Nevada.
+2. Specific management recommendations.
 Staff Comment Project 46 should be considered the analysis of a "check engine" light in Northwest Nevada.
 Upon completion the Department will have a better understanding of predator and prey densities in Northwest Nevada.
 Project Direction Fund Project 46 through FY 2025.
 Seek outside funding opportunities such as Heritage Grant funds.

-Overall FY 2021 Budget
+Overall FY 2022 Budget

-Project Predator Fee PR Funds Total Department of Agriculture Administrative Support Transfer ^a \$14,000 N/A \$14,000 Project 21: Greater Sage-Grouse Protection (Common Raven Removal) \$175,000 N/A \$175,000 Project 21-02: Common Raven Removal to Enhance Greater Sage-Grouse Nest Success \$25,000 N/A \$25,000 Project 22-01: Mountain Lion Removal to Protect California Bighorn Sheep \$90,000 N/A \$90,000 Project 22-074: Monitor Rocky Mountain Bighorn Sheep for Mountain Lion Predation \$20,000 N/A \$20,000 Project 37: Big Game Protection-Mountain Lions \$75,000 N/A \$75,000 Project 38: Big Game Protection-Coyotes \$75,000 N/A \$75,000 Project 40: Coyote and Mountain Lion Removal to Complement Multi-faceted Management in Eureka County \$100,000 N/A \$100,000 Project 41: Increasing Understanding of Common Raven Densities and Space Use in Nevada \$87,500 \$262,500 \$300,000 Project 42: Assessing Mountain Lion Harvest in Nevada \$2,500 \$7,500 \$10,000 Project 43: Mesopredator Removal to Protect Waterfowl, Turkeys, and Pheasants on Wildlife Management Areas N/A \$50,000 Project 44: Lethal Removal and Monitoring of Mountain Lions in Area 24 \$100,000 N/A \$100,000 Project 45: Passive Survey Estimate of Black Bears in Nevada \$25,000 \$75,000 \$100,000 Project 46: Investigating Potential Limiting Factors Impacting Mule Deer in Northwest Nevada \$15,000 \$45,000 \$60,000 Total ^b \$854,000 \$390,000 \$1,194,000
+Project Predator Fee PR Funds Total Department of Agriculture Administrative Support Transfer ^a \$14,000 N/A \$14,000 Project 21: Greater Sage-Grouse Protection (Common Raven Removal) \$175,000 N/A \$175,000 Project 22-01: Mountain Lion Removal to Protect California Bighorn Sheep \$100,000 N/A \$100,000 Project 22-074: Monitor Rocky Mountain Bighorn Sheep for Mountain Lion Predation \$20,000 N/A \$20,000 Project 37: Big Game Protection-Mountain Lions \$100,000 N/A \$100,000 Project 38: Big Game Protection-Coyotes \$100,000 N/A \$100,000 Project 40: Coyote and Mountain Lion Removal to Complement Multi-faceted Management in Eureka County \$100,000 N/A \$100,000 Project 41: Increasing Understanding of Common Raven Densities and Space Use in Nevada \$87,500 \$262,500 \$300,000 Project 42: Assessing Mountain Lion Harvest in Nevada \$5,000 \$15,000 \$20,000 Project 43: Mesopredator Removal to Protect Waterfowl, Turkeys, and Pheasants on Wildlife Management Areas \$50,000 N/A \$50,000 Project 44: Lethal Removal and Monitoring of Mountain Lions in Area 24 N/A \$100,000 Project 45: Passive Survey Estimate of Black Bears in Nevada \$5,000 \$15,000 \$20,000 Project 46: Investigating Potential Limiting Factors Impacting Mule Deer in Northwest Nevada \$40,000 \$120,000 \$160,000 Total ^b \$896,500 \$412,500 \$1,259,000